sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=_c09_6BV6sw&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### 1. Article Summary: Valentine's Day Rally in the Stock Market

-The trading strategy presented is based on the idea of a "Valentine's Day Rally," which suggests that stock markets exhibit abnormal positive returns leading up to February 14th.
-Here's a summary of the strategy:
+The article explores the concept of a Valentine's Day rally, a phenomenon where stock markets exhibit abnormal positive returns in the days leading up to February 14th.
+The author conducted a backtest to confirm this pattern and provides details on the trading strategy, performance metrics, and conclusions.

+---

+### 2. Themes
+- **Valentine's Day Rally**: The idea that stock markets show higher-than-normal returns around Valentine's Day.
+- **Seasonal Market Patterns**: Focus on identifying trends or patterns tied to specific calendar events.

+---

+### 3. Trading Products
+- **SP 500 Index**: The Standard & Poor's 500 index was used as a benchmark for the backtest.
+- **Emerging Markets ETF (EEM)**: Emerging markets were identified as performing the best during Valentine's Day rallies, with the EEM ETF mentioned specifically.

+---

+### 4. Strategy Details
-1. **Entry and Exit Rules**:
+- **Entry and Exit Rules**:
-   - Enter long positions in February when the calendar day is the 10th or later.
+  - Go long in February when the calendar day is 10 or higher.
-   - Exit the trade on February 14th (Valentine's Day) at the market close, or on the first trading day after if February 14th is not a trading day.
+  - Sell at the close on February 14th or the first trading day after if February 14th is not a trading day.

-2. **Performance**:
-   - The strategy shows an upward equity curve in the S&P 500 since 1960.
+- **Holding Period**: Approximately three trading days.

+---

+### 5. Backtest Performance
+- **SP 500**:
-   - The average gain per trade is approximately 0.35% over about three trading days, which is higher than random three-day periods.
+  - Average gain per trade: 0.35% over three trading days.
-   - Emerging Markets (e.g., ETF EEM) have shown stronger performance, with an average gain of 1.4%.

-3. **Conclusion**:
-   - The strategy suggests that markets, particularly emerging ones, tend to rally around Valentine's Day, potentially offering profitable opportunities for traders.
+  - Equity curve shows an upward slope, indicating sustained performance.
+- **Emerging Markets (EEM)**:
+  - Average gain: 1.4% over the same period.

+---

+### 6. Conclusions
+- The Valentine's Day rally is a real and significant market phenomenon.
+- Emerging markets outperform during this period compared to the broader U.S. stock market.
+- The author encourages readers to explore more seasonal patterns, rule-based strategies, and courses for further learning.

+---

+### 7. Additional Notes
-The presentation encourages viewers to like and subscribe for more seasonal trading patterns and mentions additional resources for learning rule-based strategies and courses.
+- **Call to Action**: Readers are encouraged to like, subscribe, and visit the website for more content on seasonal trading patterns and strategies.
+- **Disclaimer**: The article focuses on historical data and suggests that past performance may not guarantee future results.

+---

+This summary organizes the main points of the article in a clear, objective manner based on the information provided.
 </details>

 <details>